Hacker-C/solutions-for-vuejs-challenges/README.md

     pnpm install
     ```
 2. For every question, such as `1-hello-world`，copy `App.vue` and `index.test.ts` from [here](https://github.com/webfansplz/vuejs-challenges/tree/main/questions)，then paste to the local folder `questions`.

+### Test your answers

+There are to ways to test your answers.

-3. Run the script `pnpm test`，then you can see if your answer passes the test.
+1. Run the script `pnpm test`，then you can see if your answer passes the test.
     ```bash
     pnpm test
     ✓ questions/1-hello-word/index.test.ts (1)